 But despite all the scandals surrounding its release, Citizen Kane would go on to become the greatest film of all time, at least according to many critics.
 However, Herman Mankiewicz’s story did not have a Hollywood ending.

 Herman J. Mankiewicz: Triumph And Tragedy In Hollywood

-After a decade in the film industry, Mankiewicz felt he never left his mark in Hollywood.
-After early success, his work was drying up.
-He was 44 when he started working on “Citizen Kane” with a cold career.
-In contrast, Orson Welles was 25 with more career to go.
+After a decade in the film industry, Herman J. Mankiewicz felt like he never really left his mark on Hollywood.
+After early successes, his work was drying up.
+He was 44 when he started working on Citizen Kane.
+In contrast, Orson Welles was 25 with much more of a career ahead of him.

 The film they created together was their finest work, and Mankiewicz wanted to hang on to that.

-On his destructive behavior, Mankiewicz wrote: “I seem to become more and more of a rat in a trap of my own construction, a trap that I regularly repair whenever there seems to be danger of some opening that will enable me to escape.
+On his destructive behavior, Mankiewicz once wrote: “I seem to become more and more of a rat in a trap of my own construction, a trap that I regularly repair whenever there seems to be danger of some opening that will enable me to escape.
 I haven’t decided yet about making it bomb proof.
 It would seem to involve a lot of unnecessary labor and expense.”

 Ultimately, Welles saw the loser and genius in Herman Mankiewicz — even after he died.
 Despite their intense feud, Welles was quoted as saying, “He saw everything with clarity.
 No matter how odd or how right or how marvelous his point of view was, it was always diamond white.
 Nothing muzzy.”